 Now using this type of follow-up email template doesn’t necessarily mean you’re giving up on a recipient.
 In fact, a good breakup email can be highly effective in reigniting a conversation.
 It refreshes a recipient’s memory by telling them that you have contacted them a few times, you haven’t been able to get a response, and this will be the last email they will receive from you.

 The wording is deliberately designed to provoke a response from the recipient.
-You can then either confirm that there is no need to communicate with them again or that they’re still interested but have just been busy.
+You can either confirm that there is no need to communicate with them again or that they’re still interested but have just been busy.

 Writing a good follow-up email that prompts a response is not easy.
 We all have busy inboxes and many priorities to deal with.
 At the same time, you don’t want to bombard recipients with constant messages to the point where you become an annoyance.

 Using the follow-up email examples presented here is easier than writing your messages from scratch.
 The important points to remember are that a follow-up email should be brief, provide added value to the recipient, and offer a strong call to action.
 By following these guidelines, you’ll quickly be able to initiate conversations with your prospects and customers over email.